 In their ruling, the OCR determined the dental practice had not implemented policies and procedures relating to PHI, in particular the release of PHI on social media and other public platforms.
 Using that as a lesson, let’s look at a few guidelines for leveraging social media in a healthcare setting.

-#3 Create guidelines for personal accounts.
 You can’t ban individuals from having a personal account, nor should you.
-However, you should establish very clear guidelines on social media expectations, especially if they plan to associate themselves with your organization online (e.g., include their employer/role in their profile).
+However, you should establish very clear guidelines on social media expectations.
+Especially, if they plan to associate themselves with your organization online.

-#4 Make HIPAA guidelines crystal clear.
 Your social media guidelines for personal accounts should include several examples of impermissible PHI disclosure.
-Give employees pre-crafted messages they can use to direct people to the right offline resource, should they be asked a work-related question on their personal account.
+Give employees pre-crafted messages to direct people to the right offline resource, should they be asked a work-related question on their personal account.

 Also, make sure employees know there is a personal liability risk associated with HIPAA violations as well.
 Though it doesn’t happen often, people have gone to jail over impermissible PHI disclosures.
-These are usually cases where the employee had malicious intent, and no doubt, your employees are all honest, but make sure they understand their personal liability anyway.
-Just in case.
+These are usually cases where the employee had malicious intent.
+Ensure your employees understand their personal liability.

 For example, one of our customers, ePreop, has created an online tool specifically geared toward engaging patients and providers in pre- and post-operative care.
 This proprietary solution is hosted in a secured Azure environment, managed by Connectria.
-They could never provide this level of service on a public platform, not even if that platform claims to provide a secured area/method for private communications.
+They could never provide this level of service on a public platform.

-#6 Create a written version of your policies and post it in a prominent place.
 To be effective, social media policies must be written and effectively shared with employees.
 Like all employee training, reinforcement is also needed.
-Posting these in a prominent place and regularly holding refresher sessions are two good ways to keep HIPAA compliance top of mind for those employees who use social media.
+Regularly holding refresher sessions is a good way to keep HIPAA compliance top of mind for those employees who use social media.

-#7 Monitor mentions.
 Finally, as part of your overarching HIPAA compliance efforts, you should monitor mentions of your brand on social media.
-Many of the most popular platforms have basic monitoring tools built-in, but you can also invest in more sophisticated brand monitoring tools for even tighter control.
-Knowing how/when your employees are engaging with customers online will help you adjust your social media practices to better meet HIPAA requirements.
+Many of the most popular platforms have basic monitoring tools built-in.
+However, you can also invest in more sophisticated monitoring tools for even tighter control.
+Knowing how and when your employees are engaging with customers online will help you adjust your social media practices to better meet HIPAA requirements.

 The Good That Social Media Can Do

 Yes, you can use social media to promote your healthcare practice.
 You can increase visibility and create goodwill in the community.
-In some cases, you can even use it to do some good, e.g., letting people know about an air-born illness that’s going around and how they can protect themselves.
+In some cases, you can even use it to do some good.
 Social media is an effective way to reach people in this day and age, but like all powerful tools, it should be used with caution.